 Being a remote work is a mentality.
 Have a dedicated area for work.
 I have the cutest office area.
 Before I rented out my second bedroom, my office was there.
 Now, it’s in a dedicated place.
-Everyone (neighbors, roommate, friends) knows that if I am sitting at my desk I am working.
+Everyone (neighbors, roommates, friends) knows that if I am sitting at my desk I am working.

 You do what you practice.
 Posture makes a difference in my mental attitude.
 It matters — at least to me.
 I do not work on the sofa or in bed unless I am ill.

 If you can work on your laptop in the car, sofa, or in a coffee shop, more power to you.
 I have worked in these situations with friends while traveling.
 However, I am most productive at my desk.
-This is where the self-awareness comes in.
+This is where self-awareness comes in.

 Create Virtual Coworkers